 Cerebra’s work really does change lives for the better, whether that be practical support to families or just someone on the end of the phone that cares.
 Parenting children with disabilities can be a huge challenge – having an organisation like Cerebra to turn to for help and support is invaluable and I’m very proud to be an ambassador for this wonderful charity.

-Cerebra is always able to point us in the right direction and it has made life so much so much easier for us as a family with two disabled children.
+Cerebra is always able to point us in the right direction and it has made life so much easier for us as a family with two disabled children.

 Cerebra came into our lives after we received Alfie’s autism diagnosis.
 We were feeling lost and unsure where to turn.
 Cerebra helped us navigate our way through and helped us understand Alfie’s world.
 I will always be grateful for the support we received so it is nice we can give something back.